|Home | Biography | Books | Poems | Interviews | Writing Services | Links | Contact | Roll of Nickels ||

-I have been editing online and print poetry publications for the past decade.
-Currently, I am the poetry editor at PRISM international, based out of the University of British Columbia, where I am completing a Masters Degree in Creative Writing.
+I have been editing online and print poetry publications for the past decade, including a term as poetry editor at PRISM international, while I was at the University of British Columbia completing my MFA in Creative Writing.

-I have judged a number of local and international poetry contests, most recently the Ghana Poetry Prize (Poetry Foundation Ghana) and the Dorothy Livesay Poetry Prize (BC Book Prizes).
+I have judged a number of local and international poetry contests, including the Ghana Poetry Prize (Poetry Foundation Ghana) and the Dorothy Livesay Poetry Prize (BC Book Prizes).
 I have also served a year as an auxiliary editor with the Booming Ground manuscript consultation program.

 Personally, I've had continued success in publishing my work in journals, magazines and anthologies, and in winning contests and awards for my poems and manuscripts.
 You can get more details on this from by bio page.

-What you can't learn from my bio page is that I've had over 300 different poems rejected a total of 1200 times.
+What you can't learn from my bio page is that I've had over 400 different poems, stories and essays rejected a total of 1200 times.
 In other words, I understand how daunting a task it is for a new writer to get their work out there, and am eager to pass on what I've learned.

 What I Offer